ciernialab/Alder-ChIPseq-Tutorial/README.md

 See screen shot image. <br/>
 Use the SRR_Acc_List.txt as the samples list for the SRRpull.sh script

-# make a directory for your experiment:
+### make a directory for your experiment:

-    mkdir HDAC12KO_ChIPseq
+    mkdir HDAC1_2_ChIPseq

- make a copy of the SRR_Acc_List.txt file in your new directory, using the text editor.
+Make a copy of the SRR_Acc_List.txt file in your new directory, using the text editor.
 Paste in the SRR list to the SRR_Acc_List.txt using nano.

-    cd HDAC12KO_ChIPseq
+    cd HDAC1_2_ChIPseq
     nano SRR_Acc_List.txt

-# run the SRRpull.sh script
+### run the SRRpull.sh script
 The script is setup to be run from your experiment folder inside your home directory. <br/>
 It makes a file in the ciernialab shared data folder on Alder: /alder/data/cbh/ciernia-data/HDAC1_2_ChIPseq/SRA/<br/>
-It then uses a loop to pull each SRR file in RR_Acc_List.txt using prefetch <br/>
+It then uses a loop to pull each SRR file in SRR_Acc_List.txt using prefetch <br/>
 Because the files are PE we then need to add --split to the fastq-dump command to get the R1 and R2 fastq for each SRR entry<br/>
 copy or make using nano the SRRpull.sh script.
 It should be inside your experiment folder.<br/>
 Run the script as an sbatch submission to Alder: